Notifications

 To make vulnerability information flow faster to help reduce time-to-remediate, email notifications can be enabled on different events, such as discovery of a new critical or high vulnerability.

-These emails will only be sent when a vulnerability is set to be visible, that is it is not in a draft/pending state.
+These emails will only be sent when a vulnerability is set to be visible.

 You can configure how much, or how little, vulnerability information you would like to share for each project.